Fonta1n3/FullyNoded/Docs/QandA.md

 I’ll write a script that makes it easy but you will still need to be comfortable with a script.
 If you’ve already got `clightning` running its quite simple: [guide](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Lightning.md).

+#### Question : App gets backgrounded and then when I foreground it a few times it eventually crashes.
+What is wrong?

+Thats `Tor` being responsible, it'll happen occassionally.
+I will eventually get this fixed by keeping `tor` alive for 3 minutes would go a long way to prevent that crash.

 ## Wallets

 #### Question : How I can erase a wallet in Fullynoded? or modify a name?